Bill Reid , Photo By: Bill McLennan

 Herb Auerbach teaches a course on real estate development at Simon Fraser University, Vancouver.
 His lengthy career as an architect and real estate development consultant included work for I.M.
 Pei & Associates in New York City and Concordia Estates in Montreal.
 He has abiding interests in history, travel, and visual arts.

-• Maurice Fellis - Director Emeritus
+• The late Maurice Fellis - Director Emeritus

-Maurice Fellis - Director Emeritus Close
+The late Maurice Fellis - Director Emeritus Close

-Maurice Fellis emigrated to Canada in 1956 and joined Westward Shipping Ltd. Vancouver where he served in various executive capacities until he retired as CEO in 1966.
-He is the Past Chairman of the BC Maritime Employers Association, Past President of the Chamber of Shipping of BC, Past President of the Vancouver Merchants Exchange, and recipient of an Award of Excellence from the National Transportation B.C Division.
+He was the Past Chairman of the BC Maritime Employers Association, Past President of the Chamber of Shipping of BC, Past President of the Vancouver Merchants Exchange, and recipient of an Award of Excellence from the National Transportation B.C Division.

 • Chief 7idansuu James Hart - Honourary Patron